Strongly Typed PHP

 }

-Once we instantiate the class, and try to assign an integer value for example, to the stringy member, we get an exception, since we specified we only accept string types for that member.
+Once we instantiate the class, and try to assign an integer value for example, to the stringy member, we get an exception, since we specified that we only accept string types for that member.
 If we try to assign to undefined members we get an exception as well, all much like we see in languages like C#.

 Yes, this is what they call type hinting in PHP 5 http://www.php.net/oop5.typehinting Another way of doing this, is to create getters/setters for these properties you wish to be "strongly typed" and define your "constraints" within these methods. http://www.codebooth.com/snippets/24